Accountant III

 Overview

-Perform complex or specialized accounting work at the supervisory or technical lead level.
+Perform complex or specialized accounting work at the supervisory or technical lead level for the Sheriff’s Office.
 Work involves accounting and fiscal management for a mid-sized department or leadership for a specialized accounting function.
+Task scopes will vary depending on area of assignment.

 Duties & Responsibilities